 Assistant Administrator: Rick Zellen

-Executive Secretary: Mac Legault
+Secretary: Mac Legault

-Membership Development: Carl Heinlein
+Membership Chair: Carl Heinlein

-Awards & Honors: Todd Hohn
+Awards & Honors Chair: Todd Hohn

-Body of Knowledge Coordinator: Cynthia Garcia
+Body of Knowledge Chair: Shawn King

-Website & Social Media: Tristan Aldeguer
+Website & Social Media: Anastasia Urbanik

 Looking for members to try out safety-enhanced LEED pilot credits.

-- Who: Ideally looking for individuals in commercial building construction (vs. residential, road or industrial construction), new construction or major renovations, and projects planning to use USGBC LEED for new construction.
+Who: Ideally looking for individuals in commercial building construction (vs. residential, road or industrial construction), new construction or major renovations, and projects planning to use USGBC LEED for new construction.

-- What: Participants will try out draft pilot credits on actual construction projects and provide written feedback on how well they worked and suggestions for any needed improvements.
+What: Participants will try out draft pilot credits on actual construction projects and provide written feedback on how well they worked and suggestions for any needed improvements.

-- Why: This opportunity provides participants with experience with LEED, experience being involved with upfront design and planning via PtD (Prevention through Design), safer jobs, networking with researchers and other professionals.
+Why: This opportunity provides participants with experience with LEED, experience being involved with upfront design and planning via PtD (Prevention through Design), safer jobs, networking with researchers and other professionals.

-- How: If interested, contact Char.
+How: If interested, contact Char Haguewood.

-- LEED Project Presentation - 9.1.11
+LEED Project Presentation - 9.1.11